Skip to main content

 Remarks

-Alternative constraint is a way to model various kind of alternative choices.
-For example, we can model a task that could be done by worker A, B, or C. To model such alternative, we use interval variable main that represents the task regardless the chosen worker and three interval variables options = [A, B, C] that represent the task when done by worker A, B, or C. Interval variables A, B and C should be optional.
-This way, if e.g. option B is chosen, then B will be present and equal to main (they will start at the same time and end at the same time), the remaining options A and C will be absent.
+Alternative constraint is a way to model various kinds of choices.
+For example, we can model a task that could be done by worker A, B, or C. To model such alternative, we use interval variable main that represents the task regardless the chosen worker and three interval variables options = [A, B, C] that represent the task when done by worker A, B, or C. Interval variables A, B, and C should be optional.
+This way, if e.g. option B is chosen, then B will be present and equal to main (they will start at the same time and end at the same time), the remaining options, A and C, will be absent.

 We may also decide not to execute the main task at all (if it is optional).
 Then main will be absent and all options A, B and C will be absent too.